Translate

 Royal Netherlands Air Force celebrates 80 Years at Eindhoven AB.

 Eindhoven!
-Back then, the city's residents liked to party, and we had to join in with the festivities.
+Back then, the city's residents enjoyed partying, and we had to join in on the festivities.
 We had arrived for the airshow arrivals day, blessed with a cloudless sky.
 The good times continued late into the night, or was it the morning?

-The following day, we returned to our motorway embankment close to the runway threshold for the Saturday 3rd of July 1993 airshow, with thumping heads and dry mouths.
-The atmosphere charged with the excitement of great weather and aircraft displays; even the local Police officers on their big white motorbikes were friendly to the crowd.
+The following day, we returned to our motorway embankment close to the runway threshold for the Saturday, July 3 1993 airshow, with thumping heads and dry mouths.
+The atmosphere was charged with excitement, thanks to the great weather and aircraft displays; even the local Police officers on their big white motorbikes were friendly to the crowd.

 Once again, let's get on with the planes, of which there were some very nice examples.

-03 MiG.23MF, HungAF participated in the flying program, and number 15 MiG.23UB was seen in the static display.
+03 MiG-23MF, HungAF participated in the flying program, and number 15 MiG-23UB was on display.

 I believe it's a Swift flying over the nose cone.